numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

-where :math:`J` is a random variable that models the number of unsuccessful runs until a success is observed, :math:`\mathrm{RT}^{\rm us}_j` are random variables corresponding to the runtime of unsuccessful trials and :math:`\mathrm{RT}^{\rm s}` is a random variable for the runtime of a successful trial [AUG2005]_.
+where :math:`J` is a random variable that models the number of unsuccessful runs until a success is observed, :math:`\mathrm{RT}^{\rm us}_j` are random variables corresponding to the runtime of unsuccessful trials and :math:`\mathrm{RT}^{\rm s}` represents the runtime of a successful trial [AUG2005]_.

-If the probability of success is one, :math:`J=0` with probability one and the restart algorithm and the original algorithm coincide.
+If the probability of success is one, :math:`J` equals zero with probability one and the restart algorithm coincides with the original algorithm.

-Generally, the above equation expresses the runtime from repeated independent runs on the same problem instance (while the instance :math:`\theta_i` is not given explicitly).
+Generally, the above equation for |RTforDI| expresses the runtime from repeated independent runs on the same problem instance (while the instance :math:`\theta_i` is not given explicitly).
 For the performance evaluation in the COCO_ framework, we apply the equation to runs on different instances :math:`\theta_i`, however instances from the same function, with the same dimension and the same target precision.

 .. [#] The notion of success is directly linked to a target value.
 A run can be successful with respect to some target values (some problems) and unsuccessful with respect to others.
 Success also often refers to the final, most difficult, smallest target value, which implies success for all other targets.